• Skip to content

 Dr Katy Beinart

-I’m interested in supervising practice-based PhDs, particularly those that are interdisciplinary and combine aspects of architecture/urban studies/spatial practices with art and other disciplines and practices (and may have a socially engaged or participatory element), and which might explore themes of migration, heritage, and regeneration.
+I’m interested in supervising practice-based PhDs, particularly those that are interdisciplinary and combine aspects of art practice and theory with architecture/urban studies/spatial practice alongside other disciplines and practices (and may have a socially engaged or participatory element), and which might explore themes of migration, heritage, contested space and regeneration.

 Current PhD Students: